conde-nast-international/data-eng-coding-exercise/README.md

 ## The Exercise

-Implement a program that extracts the latest ten posts from https://www.facebook.com/BritishVogue, and writes to a csv file the id, message and number of shares for each of those posts.[1]
+Implement a program that extracts the latest twenty five posts from https://www.facebook.com/BritishVogue, and writes to a csv file the id, message and number of shares for each of those posts.[1]

 Your program should be designed such that it could be used in the future to collect all posts from a large number different facebook pages.
 As such, it should use a big data processing framework: we recommend Apache Beam but you may choose another such as Spark.
 Using a local runner is fine.